First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Gene

-Many genes together make up chromosomes.
-Defects in genes or chromosomes may cause changes in certain body processes or functions.
-These changes may be undetectable or may cause genetic diseases, such as hemophilia or Down syndrome.
+Genes are arranged on structures called chromosomes.
+Changes (mutations) in genes or chromosomes may be undetectable or may cause genetic diseases, such as hemophilia or sickle cell disease.
 Genetic problems may also increase the risk for some conditions, such as heart disease and juvenile idiopathic arthritis.

 Author: Healthwise Staff